sinai-dev/OSLDocs/API/SL_EffectCondition.md

 * Must be one of [these values](API/Enums/EquipmentSlotIDs.md).

 ## SL_IsWorldHostCondition : SL_EffectCondition
 Self-explanatory condition.
-Is the caster the world host or not?
+Is the affected character the world host or not?
 This condition has no extra fields.

 ## SL_MostRecentCondition : SL_EffectCondition
 Used by Runic spells to check which of two status effects is most recent.